Antique Automobile Wiring Supplies

 All prices subject to change without prior notification.

-The following pages of materials and information is offered for the “do it yourself” restorer.
+Note: The following pages of materials and information is offered for the “do it yourself” restorer.
 When ordering wire you must give us the auto make, wire gauge, color, and length.
 When ordering neoprene rubber tubing, non metallic loom, or stainless steel conduit you must give us the part number and length.
 When ordering terminals or connectors you must give us the part number and quantity.

 Premium Quality Cloth Braided and Lacquered Wire